devjanaprime/betaMax/readme.md

 - AngularJS
 - Bootstrap CSS

+Versioning:
+===

+Alpha 0.1
+---
+- admin can create users
+- admin can promote

 History:
 ===
 I really dig the game Anti|Piracy, but Charles won't give me a build.
 At GlitchCon17 I kept pestering him for one and he said "if I had a way to distribute a beta like what you've got for Newt One...".
 So, of course, *lightbulb* and I'm making this now.
 Hopefully it'll be helpful for other indie game devs.